 Among the most compelling attractions for families is a half-day "Sound of Music" bus tour, which delivers a nice overview of the city and its surroundings.
 As an alternative, we recommend Fräulein Maria's Bicycle Tour, which covers many of the same stops but in a more active and family-friendly way.

-The must-see list also includes the birthplace of Mozart in the Getreidegasse, and Hohensalzburg Fortress, seat of the once-mighty rulers of Salzburg.
-Next, take your kids on a stroll of the Old Town, where you can browse quirky shops, try on an Austrian Dirndl or a pair of Lederhosen, and discover hidden passages and courtyards amid the city's baroque architecture.
+The must-see list also includes the birthplace of Mozart in Getreidegasse, and Hohensalzburg Fortress, seat of the once-mighty rulers of Salzburg.
+Next, take your kids on a stroll of the Old Town, where you can browse quirky shops, try on an Austrian Dirndl or a pair of Lederhosen, and discover hidden passages and courtyards amid the city's Baroque architecture.
 A little further afield, have fun at Hellbrunn Palace, where kids will love the trick fountains installed by a mischievous prince-archbishop.
 Nearby Hallein features the world’s oldest Salt Mines, and to the South of Salzburg, Hohenwerfen Fortress is a spectacular castle with an impressive falconry show.

 Salzburg province is magnificent – a realm of rolling hills, mystic lakes, and towering Alpine ranges.
 Natural wonders are thick here, and your kids will forever remember trips to the largest ice caves in the world, Europe's highest waterfalls near Krimml, or the glaciers atop Austria's highest mountain, the Grossglockner.
 In summer you'll find hiking trails for the whole family, and in winter, the region has some of the loveliest family-friendly ski resorts in Austria – among them Obertauern or Zell am See.